 If your loved one has dementia, you can get different types of help and support to manage the situation and provide the best possible care.
 Here are some ways you can get help:

-By utilizing these resources and getting the support you need, you can better manage the care and care of your loved one with dementia.
+By making use of these resources and getting the support you need, you can better manage the care of your loved one with dementia.

 Telephone advice: 010-175 50 56